dw-data/wm2018/README.md

 **Key question: How to transfer points of a National Team to different leagues?
 Especially when several Leagues are part of one National Team?**

 Things to account for in analysis:
-1. A league with more players can score better --> normalize over number of players per league
+1. A league with more players can score better
 2. A leage with players scattered across teams can score better
 3. A league with more matches can score better (relates to 1 and 2)